-Each educational institution sets the criteria for admission through quota 2 for each programme.
-The criteria express the range of qualifications on which the educational institution evaluates the applicant.
+Each higher education institution sets the criteria for admission through quota 2 for each programme.
+The criteria express the range of qualifications on which the higher education institution evaluates the applicant.
 You do not need to meet all these qualifications, but the more qualifications you meet, the greater is your chance of admission.
 Please notice that some programmes might have specified minimum criteria that you have to fulfil.
-Some educational institutions request a motivational essay as a part of a quota 2 application.
+Some higher education institutions request a motivational essay as a part of a quota 2 application.

-You will find more information on the specific criteria on the website of each educational institution.
+You will find more information on the specific criteria on the website of each higher education institution.
 There you will also learn more about which kind of information and documentation they need to assess your quota 2 application.
 It is very important to do a thorough study of the requirements (criteria and documentation) to be sure that your application can be assessed in quota 2.
-If you apply for the same programme at different educational institutions, please note that they might have different quota 2 criteria.
+If you apply for the same programme at different higher education institutions, please note that they might have different quota 2 criteria.

 Applying for admission through quota 2 gives you an extra opportunity to be admitted.
-But it only makes sense to apply, if you actually meet some of the qualifications that the educational institution asks for.
+But it only makes sense to apply, if you actually meet some of the qualifications that the higher education institution asks for.